Allaman/ansible-role-basic/README.md

 ansible-role-basic
 =========

-Install common dependencies for other ansible roles
+Install common dependencies for other ansible roles and optionally yay as AUR wrapper tool

 Requirements
 ------------